Sabbath stew: Early traces

 Jews living in Israel before the destruction of the Second Temple likely ate the Mediterranean Triad: grain, oil and wine, which were available at low cost and vast amounts.
 While both wheat and barley were grown in Israel, barley was more likely to supplement the inland.
 Cooper argues wheat would have been twice as expensive as barley which could grow in rougher soils closer to Jerusalem.
 Barley could also be harvested earlier ensuring multiple crops in the same season.

 Meats were considered "luxury" goods that few could afford except on special occasions like shabbat and other holidays.
 Lambs and goats would have been popular as they grazed in arid climates and provided supplementary products like wool and milk while cattle were more expensive to maintain and priced as sacrificial.

-Shabbat stews of the Bukharian Jews and Mizrahi Jews in the Asian Central Steppe who trace their diaspora to Babylonian exile have the most distinct versions of shabbat stews that relate closest to their non-Jewish neighbors and often resembled the closed proposed ingredients and methods to the original harisa.
+Shabbat stews of the Bukharian Jews and Mizrahi Jews in the Asian Central Steppe who trace their diaspora to Babylonian exile have the most distinct versions of shabbat stews that relate closest to their non-Jewish neighbors and often resembled the closest proposed ingredients and methods to the original harisa.